Industry Marketing

 1. Define the profitable job mix.
 Separate repair, replacement, inspection, commercial and storm work before campaign structure is built.

 2. Set up Local Services Ads where eligible.
 Verify the profile, service categories, service area, lead handling and review process.
+If Google schedules migration, export historical reports first and audit the transferred campaign in Google Ads.

 3. Build Search by intent.
 Separate emergency repair, replacement, storm inspection, commercial and brand demand.